-An individual hybrid’s fitness is calculated from its phenotype in the same manner as the fitness of their parents (Fig. 1C).
-We quantify the fitness of each hybrid in both parental environments and record its final fitness as the larger of the two values.
+An individual hybrid’s fitness was calculated from its phenotype in the same manner as the fitness of their parents (Fig. 1C).
+We quantified the fitness of each hybrid in both parental environments and recorded its final fitness as the larger of the two values.
 This can be imagined as giving the hybrid a choice of alternative host-plants (Drès and Mallet 2002), for example.
-Our fitness metric reflects what is traditionally recognized as ‘extrinsic’ isolation, and explicitly considers fitness epistasis between alleles.
+Our fitness metric reflects what is traditionally recognized as ‘extrinsic’ isolation, and explicitly considers epistasis in fitness between alleles.
 Accordingly, two alleles that reduce hybrid fitness when combined in a hybrid can be considered Bateson-Dobzhansky-Muller incompatibility loci (Bateson 1909; Dobzhansky 1937; Muller 1942; Chevin et al. 2014; Fraïsse et al. 2016) with environment-specific effects on fitness (see Arnegard et al. [2014], Schumer et al. [2014], and Ono et al. [2017] for discussion of environment-specific incompatibilities).

 Results and discussion Effects of standing variation on the segregation variance after hybridization for parallel and divergent selection We first investigate how the quantity of standing variation in the founding populations affects the segregation variance after hybridization (hereafter simply ‘segregation variance’).
 To investigate these dynamics, we ran simulations in which populations underwent either parallel (identical optima, ϴ = 0°) or divergent (opposite optima, ϴ = 180°) evolution, and repeated this with different amounts of ancestral standing variation (via n).
 A representative set of simulations are plotted in Figure 2A.

 Several conclusions emerge from these simulations.
-First, segregation variance is consistently high when populations undergo divergent (ϴ = 180°) adaptation.
+First, segregation variance does not depend on the amount of standing genetic variation when populations undergo divergent (ϴ = 180°) adaptation.
 This is because alleles that are beneficial in one environment are deleterious in the other.
-This is true whether adaptations are in the standing variation or arise from new mutation, and for any dimensionality.
-This causes populations to fix alternative alleles from the common pool of ancestral standing variation.
+Thus populations to fix alternative alleles regardless of whether they arise from standing variation or new mutation.
+This is true for any dimensionality, m.
 Second, under parallel evolution (ϴ = 0°), standing variation generally reduces segregation variance.
 This is largely because the same variants are fixed in both populations and therefore do not segregate in hybrids.
 Third, segregation variance under parallel selection is minimized when populations are founded with intermediate quantities of standing variation.
 When there is little or no standing variation, populations undergo non-parallel genetic evolution due to their reliance on alternative new mutations.
 When there is substantial standing variation, there are many redundant alleles in the standing variation and populations fix alternative beneficial variants.
-The quantity of standing variation that minimizes segregation variance under parallel selection (arrow in Fig. 2A) is greater for more distant optima (Fig. 2B).
+The quantity of standing variation that minimizes segregation variance under parallel selection (arrow in Fig. 2A) is greater for more distant optima (Fig. 2B), as more mutations are then required for adaptation, reducing redundancy.

 It has been widely suggested in the literature that parallel genetic evolution is most likely when populations are founded from a common ancestor with the same pool of standing variation (Conte et al. 2012).
 Our results largely confirm this intuition because the simulations indicate that the populations adapt using the same alleles under parallel selection.
 For maximal parallel evolution, however, there must be a match between the supplied standing variation and the demands of the environment.
 Significant redundancy in the standing variation can lead to non-parallel genetic evolution from standing variation even when optima are identical.

-Parallel genetic evolution across environments To investigate the relationship between the angle of divergence (i.e., ϴ) and segregation variance, we conducted simulations where the two adapting populations differed in the angle between their optima continuously from 0° to 180°.
-In this section, we conduct simulations under two standing variation scenarios: no standing variation (i.e., only de novo mutation), and the amount of standing variation that minimizes segregation variance at ϴ = 0° (arrow in Fig. 2A).
+Parallel genetic evolution across environments To investigate the relationship between the angle of divergence, ϴ, and segregation variance, we conducted simulations across a range of angles between 0° to 180°.
+In this section, simulations had either no standing variation (i.e., only de novo mutation) or the amount of standing variation that minimized segregation variance under parallel selection (ϴ = 0°; arrow in Fig. 2A).
 We plot a representative set of simulations in Figure 3A.